MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

 - **Moving Managed Site Indicator (Briefcase icon) into the lock icon in the address bar omnibox.** The briefcase icon which signals that a page is managed via admin policies, has been moved into the lock icon within the address bar.
 The end users can view details about the protections for a given page, by clicking the lock icon in the address bar and then clicking the briefcase icon.
-For more information, see [Microsoft Edge support for Windows Information Protection](/deployedge/microsoft-edge-security-windows-information-protection).
+For more information, see [Understand Data loss Prevention in Microsoft Edge](/deployedge/microsoft-edge-security-dlp).

 - **Deprecation of the image enhancement feature.** To improve end user experience, the image enhancement feature is deprecated.